delabrcd/rockband-4-midi-drums/README.md

 - power cycling the arduino

 **If your RX light *is* on**, that means your arduino has established a midi connection with your drums.
 Make sure your pinouts going to your controller are correct and that your controller is on.

+## Additional Troubleshooting steps

+- Ensure your toy drum has the latest [firmware updates](https://harmonix.zendesk.com/hc/en-us/articles/218238387-How-To-Update-Your-Xbox-One-MadCatz-Firmware)
+- Ensure the soldered pins (or wires) are properly soldered
+- Ensure the compiled code is configured for the right toy drum (PDP vs MadCatz)